Yandex Cloud

 • Getting a list of operations

-All actions with Cloud Functions resources are logged as a list of operations.
+The system logs all actions with Cloud Functions resources as a list of operations.
 Each operation gets its own unique ID.

 Getting a list of operationsGetting a list of operations